Citation, DOI & article data

 Thus, ~55% of cases are due to a germline mutation.
 This mutation is inherited in an autosomal dominant fashion with ~90% penetrance (i.e. the child of a retinoblastoma survivor who has a germline mutation has a 50% chance of inheriting a mutation, and if they do so a 90% chance of developing a retinoblastoma.
 They thus have an overall probability of 45% of having a retinoblastoma (50% × 90%).

 Most cases are diagnosed within the first four years of life, with a median age of diagnosis of 18-24 months 5,6.

 Children with germline mutations are also at increased risk of developing trilateral retinoblastoma (unilateral or bilateral retinoblastomas and pineoblastoma) 11 and osteosarcoma 2,3 and usually present early (median age of diagnosis 12 months) 6.

 Presentation is most frequently with leukocoria or loss of red-eye reflex.
 Overall approximately 30-40% are bilateral and often synchronous.
-The bilateral occurrence is even higher in inherited forms, and tend to occur at a younger age 5,6.
+The bilateral occurrence is even higher in inherited forms, and tends to occur at a younger age 5,6.

 Three patterns of growth are recognized 4,5:

 - growth occurs inwards into the vitreous

 - cell clusters may detach and float in the vitreous (vitreous seeding)

 - growth occurs outwards

 - combined endophytic and exophytic